icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [lca_algebraic](https://github.com/oie-mines-paristech/lca_algebraic) - A small layer above brightway2, designed for the definition of parametric inventories with fast computation of LCA impacts, suitable for monte-carlo analyis.
 - [Federal LCA Commons](https://www.lcacommons.gov/) - A central point of access to a collection of data repositories for use in Life Cycle Assessment.

+## Circular Economy and Waste

+- [ONEARMY](https://github.com/ONEARMY/community-platform) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.
+- [Trash-ICRA19](https://conservancy.umn.edu/handle/11299/214366) - A Bounding Box Labeled Dataset of Underwater Trash.
+- [TACO](https://github.com/pedropro/TACO) -  Trash Annotations in Context Dataset Toolkit.
+- [circularity.ID Open Data Standard](https://github.com/protontypes/awesome-sustainable-technology/blob/master/ https://github.com/circularfashion/cf-circularity-id-standard) - The standard represents the results and findings of an extensive six-year research into the needs of stakeholders in the fashion industry to achieve a circular economy.
+- [RecycleNet](https://github.com/sangminwoo/RecycleNet) - Effective trash classification model using only a small number of annotated images.
+- [trashnet](https://github.com/garythung/trashnet) - Dataset of images of trash; Torch-based CNN for garbage image classification.
+- [OpenLitterMap](https://github.com/OpenLitterMap/openlittermap-web) - An open, interactive, and accessible database of the world's litter and plastic pollution.

 ## Observation and Models of Ecosystems